spockframework/spock/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).

 >   …Minimal – Use as little code as possible that still produces the same problem
->   …Complete – Provide all parts someone else needs to reproduce your problem in the question itself
+>   …Complete – Provide all parts someone else needs to reproduce your problem in the issue itself
 >   …Reproducible – Test the code you're about to provide to make sure it reproduces the problem -->